iovisor/gobpf/README.md

 as well as low-level routines to load and use eBPF programs from .elf files.

-gobpf is at an early stage but is usable nonetheless.
 Input and contributions are very welcome.

-We recommend vendoring gobpf and pinning its version as the API is likely to change during development.
+We recommend vendoring gobpf and pinning its version as the API is regularly changing following bcc and Linux updates and releases.

 ## Requirements